OliverCardoza/OliverCardoza.github.io/_posts/2016-06-18-the-path-to-ledger.markdown

     Income:Capital Gains            CAD -60.00
 ```

 Here 2 stocks of AAPL (Apple Inc.) were sold for 100 USD each with a conversion rate of 1.30 CAD/USD.
 The stocks were previously purchased at a price of 100 CAD and is now being sold for a value of 130 CAD which incurs a capital gain of 60 CAD.
-Additionally a trading fee was chared which is deducted from the amount paid to the USD chequing account.
+Additionally a trading fee was charged which is deducted from the amount paid to the USD chequing account.

-Another neat reporting feature of Ledger is being able to understand where you are spending your money proportionally.
+Another neat reporting feature of Ledger is being able to understand where you are spending your money.
 After some iteration I was able to craft the following Ledger report command:

 ```
 ledger bal Expenses -H -X CAD --flat -S -T